-To view only open layaway records, click on Layaways on the Main Menu then select Open.
+To view only open layaway records, click on Layaways then select Open.

-Double click on a record to open its edit window.
+Double click on an entry to open its edit window.

 When all payments have been made, at the bottom of the View-Sale Screen, uncheck the box named 'This Is a Layaway'.
 At that point the sale is considered finalized for commission purposes and will be included in reports.